 Do I Need a Passport for a Closed-Loop Cruise?

-A closed-loop cruise is a sort of “loop-hole” in the passport requirement for a cruise.
-A cruise that begins and ends at the same U.S. port is considered a closed loop.
 For example, if your cruise begins and ends at the same port in Miami, then you are on a closed loop cruise.
 Many cruises that have this itinerary may not require a passport.
 However, as we previously stated, having a passport any time you leave the country is a wise decision.
 Should something go wrong on your cruise, you won’t be stuck in another country or dealing with hassles overseas without proper documentation.
-Savvy travelers know you can never be too prepared.
+Savvy travelers know you can never over-prepare for a trip.

-Travelers planning to go on a closed loop cruise that are U.S. Citizens will be able to enter or depart the country on the cruise with proof of citizenship.
+Travelers planning to go on a closed loop cruise who are U.S. Citizens will be able to enter or depart the country on the cruise with proof of citizenship.
 Proof of citizenship is an original or certified copy of the birth certificate.
-If the traveler is 16 or older, a government issued photo ID will also be required.
-If the child is a newborn and the actual birth certificate has not arrived from the Vital Records Department, it may be permissible to use a hospital issued birth certificate.
-The United States does not require you to have a passport.
-(A Consular report of Birth Abroad issued by the Department of State or a Certificate of Naturalization is also acceptable.)

 Do I Need a Passport for a Disney Cruise?

 The following guidelines for Disney Cruises are based on government regulations, which are subject to change at any time.

 Disney Cruises recommends their passengers all have valid U.S. passports.

 Ultimately, it is your responsibility to check with your travel agent, government agency, U.S. embassy or consulate to ensure you have all the proper documentation to board the ship and enter each country on the ship’s itinerary.